|

 Everywhere we went, it was Dance Dance Dance.

-Mischief-Maker Maureen Brunetti are dancing the Whip at Ernest Hemingway's old
+in Key West.
+The Great Gabino and Maureen Brunetti are dancing the Whip at

 good on this trip, she definitely did it under my radar.

-Nevertheless Maureen maintained her status as the best woman dancer on the
+Maureen was able to maintain her status as the best dancer on the

-trip with her victory in the Twist Contest.
-Maureen and Paul Foltyn
+trip with her victory in both the Twist Contest and the Hula Hoop contest,

-to step up and give Maureen a challenge.
+to step up and give Maureen a challenge for 'best dancer'.
 Joanie definitely held her

 own out on the dance floor.
 Seen at right dancing with Gary Richardson,